schwingle/this-is-only-a-test/index.md

 # Connect to your ownCloud
 * * *
+You can connect to your ownCloud with a web browser, a desktop client, or a mobile client.
+Download clients at [https://owncloud.org/download/](https://owncloud.org/download/).

 ## Connect with a Browser

 Connect to the server with a browser using the server's IP address or host server name.
 Specify a port if required by the administrator.
 Then enter your login credentials.